Anti Depressants FAQs Symptoms and Treatment.

 This class of antidepressants prevents the recapture of neurotransmitters (mainly norepinephrine and serotonin) by the presynaptic membrane.
 This type of antidepressants is indicated for the therapy of moderate to severe depression with psychomotor and somatic symptoms, such as disorders of sleep and appetite.
 They quickly normalize sleep and have potent analgesic activity and therefore are also used in chronic pain syndrome.

 Since tricyclic antidepressants are a long used group of antidepressants, they are the most studied medications for depression treatment.
 Their high effectiveness is certainly proven.
 They are commonly appointed for severe depression with suicidal tendencies.
 However, tricyclic antidepressants also have a lot of drawbacks that make them not the first-line choice for individuals who are first treated for depression.
+Their disadvantages include:

 – High number of potential adverse effects and therefore bad tolerability;